thomasokken/free42/windows/README.txt

 print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
-By default, these additional files will be stored in the same directory as Free42.exe, but you may specify a different directory if you wish.
-To do so, go to the Preferences dialog, and change the "Free42 Directory" setting.
+By default, these additional files will be stored in %APPDATA%\Free42, which is typically C:\Users\<YourUserName>\AppData\Roaming\Free42.
+If you want to run Free42 from a removable drive, like a USB stick, and keep the state.bin, print.bin, and keymap.txt file with Free42 on that drive, create a file named "portable" in the same directory as Free42Decimal.exe or Free42Binary.exe.
+When Free42 sees this file, it will ignore %APPDATA%\Free42 and keep those files in its own directory.

-Free42 comes with two skins built in, but you may use different ones, by storing them in either the "Free42 Directory" (as specified in the Preferences dialog), or the directory where Free42.exe is located.
+Free42 comes with two skins built in, but you may use different ones, by storing them in the directory where Free42Decimal.exe or Free42Binary are located, or (if not running from a removable drive with the "portable" file), in %APPDATA%\Free42.

 Uninstalling Free42:

-Remove Free42Decimal.exe, Free42Binary.exe, and the Free42 directory and its
+Remove Free42Decimal.exe, Free42Binary.exe, and %APPDATA%\Free42 and its
-contents, and any shortcuts you have created to point to Free42.exe.
+contents.

 Documentation